-Matt Foreman is a program director at the Haas, Jr. Fund, overseeing its work in the areas of gay & lesbian and immigrant rights.
+Matt Foreman is a senior program director at the Haas, Jr. Fund, overseeing its work in the areas of gay & lesbian and immigrant rights.
 A nationally recognized leader in the gay and lesbian movement, Matt brings to the Fund a wealth of experience as a lawyer and activist with a rich background in political advocacy and civil rights work.

 Matt joined the Fund in 2008 after serving as executive director of the National Gay and Lesbian Task Force.
 Under Matt’s leadership, the Task Force’s budget and staff more than doubled, and it reestablished itself as a leading voice for gay, lesbian, bisexual and transgender (LGBT) rights in the nation’s capital.